EPCCed/eidf-docs/docs/bespoke/eddash/jhub-git.md

 1. If you already have a GitHub account associated with the email address that you registered for the workshop with, you should have received an email inviting you to join the relevant GitHub organization.
-If you have not, email [j.hay@epcc.ed.ac.uk](mailto: j.hay@epcc.ed.ac.uk) from your GitHub registered email address, including your GitHub username, and ask for an invitation to the workshop GitHub organization
+If you have not, email [ed-dash-support@mlist.is.ed.ac.uk](mailto:ed-dash-support@mlist.is.ed.ac.uk) from your GitHub registered email address, including your GitHub username, and ask for an invitation to the workshop GitHub organization
 1. Once you have been invited to the GitHub organization, you will receive an email with the invitation; click on the
    ![GitHub-Org-Button](/eidf-docs/images/access/github-btn.png){: class="inline-img"} button as shown
    ![GitHub-Invitation](/eidf-docs/images/access/github-invitation.png){: class="border-img center"}